pjbartlein/PaleoCalAdjust/figures/README.md

 monthly mean values and the monthly mean values recalculated from linear interpolation of pseudo-daily values. (**c, d**) The interpolation errors for mean-preserving (Epstein, 1991) interpolation.
-The errors for linear interpolation of the temperature data (◦C) range from −1.20851 to 1.29904, with a mean of 0.05664 and standard deviation of 0.16129 (over all months and grid points), while those for mean-preserving interpolation range from −0.00002 to 0.00050, with a mean of −0.0061 and standard deviation of 0.00007.
-The errors for linear interpolation of the precipitation data (mm d−1) range from −1.10617 to 1.40968, with a mean of 0.00087 and standard deviation of 0.11851, while those for mean-preserving interpolation range from −0.00002 to 0.00383, with a mean of 0.00001 and standard deviation of 0.00163.
+The errors for linear interpolation of the temperature data (°C) range from −1.20851 to 1.29904, with a mean of 0.05664 and standard deviation of 0.16129 (over all months and grid points), while those for mean-preserving interpolation range from −0.00002 to 0.00050, with a mean of −0.0061 and standard deviation of 0.00007.
+The errors for linear interpolation of the precipitation data (mm d<sup>−1</sup>) range from −1.10617 to 1.40968, with a mean of 0.00087 and standard deviation of 0.11851, while those for mean-preserving interpolation range from −0.00002 to 0.00383, with a mean of 0.00001 and standard deviation of 0.00163.